-The ceremony takes place every day at 11:30 am from May to July.
+The ceremony takes place every day at 11 am in June and July.
 The rest of the year, it is held every other day, except when it’s raining, in which case the ceremony is usually cancelled.

 In the following website you can check out the calendar:

 Although The Changing of the Guard is one of the most popular attractions in London, the ceremony, in our opinion, is long and monotonous, especially if you’ve been waiting for over an hour to get a good spot.

 If you’re planning to see The Changing of the Guard, we recommend getting there early and finding a place near the gates of Buckingham Palace to have the best views possible.